 Everyone knows coronavirus is hurting the automotive industry, especially when it comes to sales.

-Compared to April of 2019, new vehicle sales are down by approximately 50%.
+As an example, look at this year compared to April of 2019.
+In 2020, new vehicle sales are down by approximately 50%.

 Thanks to an abysmal March and April, industry experts like J.D.
 Power are downgrading their projections for total U.S. new vehicle sales in 2020 by 33%, from 16.8 million new vehicles to 11.3 million.

-But the impact of coronavirus isn’t limited to new vehicle sales.
+But the impact of coronavirus goes beyond new vehicle sales.

 Here are the other ways in which coronavirus is hurting the automotive industry…